lunatic-solutions/lunatic/README.md

 Some common use cases for processes are:

 - HTTP request handling
+- Long running requests, like Websocket connections
-- Long running background tasks like email sending
+- Long running background tasks, like email sending
 - Calling untrusted libraries in an sandboxed environment

 ### Isolation